sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 **PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data-in-the-web-ui).
 {{% /notice %}}

-## Create a pipeline with the handler
+## Create a pipeline with the Sumo Logic handler

-With your Sumo Logic handler configured, you can add it to a [pipeline][17] workflow.
+With your Sumo Logic handler configured, you can add it to a [pipeline][14] workflow.
-A single pipeline workflow can include one or more filters, one mutator, and one handler.
+A single pipeline workflow can include one or more event filters, one mutator, and one handler.

-In this case, the pipeline includes the Sumo Logic handler you've already configured.
+To send data for all events (as opposed to only incidents), you'll create a pipeline that includes only the Sumo Logic handler you've already configured &mdash; no event filters or mutators.
-To create the pipeline, run:
+To add the pipeline, run:

 {{< language-toggle >}}